KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 The overview below  shows the the number of usages for each template, similar to the previous bar chart.
 summarizes the expiration periodes.
- 1 author’s death,
- 2 since the work was first published,
+ 1 author’s death: We see values iof 100.
+70, years,. or unknoe because of anonumouts/pseudonmiem 2 since the work was first published, 25, 50, 70, 95, 120 years
  3 or since its creation.
+120 years, N/A
 4 remarks:

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx